Straight combining canola – tips

 Harvest timing

-Canola harvest can be delayed when crop is straight combined.
+Straight combining can delay canola harvest.
 (This is not always the case.
 For example, if snow falls on canola before harvest, standing canola is often ready to harvest before swathed canola.)
 The extent of the delay can depend the farm’s expectation of “ready”.
 Consider these three approaches to straight combining timing:

-1. Based on acceptable seed moisture.
 Straight combining will start earlier if the decision is based on dry seed, but combining may be less efficient.
-Green plant material may limit capacity, plugging may be more frequent, threshing losses may be difficult to reduce, and green material may be difficult to chop and spread, causing issues for future operations in that field.
+Green plant material may limit capacity, plugging may be more frequent, threshing losses may be difficult to reduce, and green material may be difficult to chop and spread.
 Green leathery pods will often pass through the rotor and be spit out the back, unthreshed.
 This can be hard to correct without cracking good seed.

-2. Based on dry pod material.
-This approach should strike a balance between acceptable seed moisture (not too low) and a decent amount of plant material dry down for ease of harvest.
+This approach strikes a balance between acceptable seed moisture (not too low) and a decent amount of plant material dry down for ease of harvest.
 Unthreshed losses should not be an issue.
-Disadvantages are that it takes longer to reach this stage, the pods will start to become more susceptible to shattering (most notably in non-shatter tolerant varieties), and stalk material is likely still going to be on the green side, which can drain the machine capacity.
+Disadvantages: It takes longer to reach this stage, the pods will start to become more susceptible to shattering (most notably in non-shatter tolerant varieties), and stalk material is likely still going to be on the green side.
 Watch your sample for green material that would lead to greater storage risk.

-3. Based on dry stalks.
-The key advantage with this approach is a much easier and faster harvesting experience.
-The disadvantage is that it can take significantly longer to reach this stage (especially later in the season or in areas that tend to be wet and/or cool) or it could require a pre-harvest aid to achieve.
+This approach provides an easier and faster harvesting experience.
+Disadvantages: It can take significantly more days to reach this stage (especially later in the season or in areas that tend to be wet and/or cool) and may require a pre-harvest aid.
 Seed moisture could also end up very low.
 The plant material will tend to break down a lot more readily, and the primary loss point may end up being the cleaning sieves (chaffer or shoe) rather than the rotor.

 Headers